A Combinatorial Proof of the Dense Hindman Theorem: General Definitions

+Indeed, this relationship reverses: it is not hard to see that if $S$ belongs to a $\mathfrak{P}$-semigroup then $S$ is an IP set.
+Indeed, if we could prove that, in every partition of $\mathbb{N}$, one element of the partition belonged to a $\mathfrak{P}$-semigroup, we would be finished.
+However, while this is certainly true (using arguments about the Stone-C\v{e}ch compactification), we are not aware of a direct combinatorial proof, so our ultimate argument will be less direct.

-The argument here is very similar to a proof using ultrafilters, but we emphasize that the $\mathfrak{P}$-semigroups appearing in the proof are much simpler objects: they are countable collections, built with no use of the axiom of choice.
+The argument here is very similar to a proof based on the Stone-C\v{e}ch compactification, but we emphasize that the $\mathfrak{P}$-semigroups appearing in our proof are much simpler objects: they are countable collections (for instance, they can be coded using only sets of natural numbers), built with no use of the axiom of choice.